caninereason/wink/README.md

     ### Footer

     - The footer is displayed on every page on the website to allow users to navigate to the social links for Wink.
-        - Facebook - This would link to the Highland Adventure business page.
-I have linked this to facebook.com, as this is a project and not a live business.
+        - Facebook - This would link to the Wink business page.
+I have linked this to the mock business page I have set up at facebook.com
-        - Twitter - This would link to the Highland Adventure Twitter page.
+        - Twitter - This would link to the Wink Twitter page.
 I have linked this to twitter.com - as this is a project and not a live business.
-        - Instagram - This would link to the Highland Adventure Instagram page.
+        - Instagram - This would link to the Wink Instagram page.
 I have linked this to Instagram.com - as this is a project and not a live business.

     ![Footer]()